compose-generator/ccom/README.md

 ## Grammar
-*Note a grammar is dependent from the comment char.
-In this particular case the comment char is `#`* *Start symbol: CONTENT*
+*Note a grammar is dependent on the line comment chars and the block comment chars.
+In this particular case the line comment char is `//`, the block comment char open is `/*` and the block comment char close is `*/`*
+*Start symbol: CONTENT*
 ```
 CONTENT               --> (CHARS SECTION)* CHARS